Jump to content

 Advance maintenance payments or payments in arrears

-Your child/children are entitled to advance maintenance payments or payments in arrears up to the age of 18 if the parent with whom they live is single, widowed, permanently separated or divorced (but not remarried) and the other parent does not pay maintenance.
+Children up to the age of 18 are entitled to advance maintenance payments or loss of maintenance payments if the parent with whom they live is single, widowed, permanently separated or divorced (but not remarried) and the other parent does not pay maintenance

 Spousal maintenance / childcare maintenance